 If you're 55 or older, this account is tailored for you.
 Axos Golden Checking account is an interest-bearing account that offers a 0.20% APY, as well as up to $8 in domestic ATM fee reimbursements monthly.
 You'll also get free personal checks, which may be more appealing to older consumers who prefer that method of payment.
 There’s a minimum deposit of $50 to open this account.

 Axos Bank (member FDIC) was formerly Bank of the Internet USA, one of the first digital banks in the world when it was founded in 1999.
 The bank has no physical branches but provides all of your banking needs online and through its mobile app.

 Because the FDIC-insured bank saves money on the overhead costs associated with brick-and-mortar branches, it can provide higher bank account interest rates to its customers.

 Is the Axos Bank High Yield Savings Account Right for You?

 With so many bank accounts available, it can be challenging to find the right one.
 That's especially the case with savings accounts with a high APY because the interest rate can change over time, and one may not always offer the best rate on the market.

-As a result, it’s a good idea to compare multiple savings accounts before you settle on one.
-Some of the better high-yield savings accounts come from online banks like Axos Bank, Vio, Synchrony Bank and Radius Bank.
+As a result, it's a good idea to compare multiple savings accounts before you settle on one.
+Some of the best high-yield savings accounts come from online banks like Axos Bank, Vio, Synchrony Bank and Radius Bank.